FC Kolkheti-1913 Poti: Stadium

-Fazisi was built in 1961.
+The Fazisi arena was built in 1961.
 Its reconstruction got under way in 2013, but it took seven years before the works were completed.
-Meanwhile, Kolkheti-1913 held their home games on Rugby Arena in Poti or in some neighbouring cities.
+Meanwhile, Kolkheti held their home games on Rugby Arena in Poti or in some neighbouring cities.
 Football returned to Fazisi in October 2019.

+After promotion to the Erovnuli Liga in 2024, Kolkheti was the only team unable to hold domestic games at home due to its failure to meet UEFA requirements.
+Therefore, the club chose to use a recently built football ground in Kobuleti until the problem was fixed in late March 2025.